-Supplemental Security Income (SSI) is a program administered by the Social Security Administration (SSA) to assist people with a limited income who are blind or disabled.
-This program may also cover an eligible child who is not married and under the age of 18 (or under the age of 22, if a full-time student).
+Supplemental Security Income (SSI) is a program administered by the Social Security Administration (SSA) to assist people with limited income who are blind or disabled.
+This program may also cover an eligible child who is not married and under the age of 18 (or a full-time student under the age of 22).
+If you have questions about how SSI and child support interact, get in touch with our team today.

 Currently, one-third of monthly child support payments are excluded from countable income when calculating the benefit amount for a child approved for Supplemental Security Income (SSI).
 The remaining two-thirds of the monthly child support payment is countable income and may be used to reduce the amount of SSI benefits a child will receive.

-For example, a parent has custody of one child who has been approved for Supplemental Security Income benefits and receives $240 per month in child support from the absent parent for the support and maintenance of the child.
+For example, the custodial parent of one child who has been approved for Supplemental Security Income benefits may receive $240 per month in child support from the absent parent for the support and maintenance of the child.

-It is important to note that child support is just one of several types of income that can affect your child’s eligibility and benefit amount under the Supplemental Security Income (SSI) program.
+It is important to note that child support is just one of several types of income that can affect your child’s eligibility and benefit amount under the SSI program.

-For more information about SSI and Child Support SSI check , SSI eligibility , SSI attorney, WV child support and to know about social security for children., or for help in determining whether your child is eligible for SSI and child support, call our office today and schedule a free consultation from our Social Security Disability attorney Virgnia at 1-877-JANDILS.
+For more information about SSI and child support, call our firm and ask about Social Security for children.
+We can help you determine whether your child is eligible for SSI and child support, so call our office today and schedule a free consultation with our Social Security Disability attorneys.